Timvrakas/ASSU-LegalDiff/constitution.md

       5. Undergraduate Senate Term of Office        14
       6. Presiding Officer of the Undergraduate Senate        15
       7. G. Removal from the Undergraduate Senate        15
-   4. Section 4.
-Graduate Student Council: Organization and Procedures        15
+   4. Graduate Student Council: Organization and Procedures        15
       1. A. Election of the Graduate Student Council        15
       2. B. Apportionment of votes in the Graduate Student Council        16
       3. C. Graduate Student Council Quorum        16